ajberkley/canadarasp/README.md

 serving that raw and using any of the geo javascript libraries to decode it.
 That's probably the simplest.
 Either way, GRIB2 or pseudo-PNG we could then move the windgram generation to the client side if serving those static files is fast enough.

-Or, I could write a thin web service that mimics WCS over these pre-sliced files.
-The funny thing is this is what WCS is supposed to be --- provide a nice interface to getting raw data, but to make it performant is tricky I guess.
-It really looks like they don't decompress the data in advance, or slice it up like I do, so it ends up taking half a second to just query a single field at a single point.
+Anyway, we could just use gdal-translate to do the remapping instead of what we use now.
+Just translate to 8 bit grayscale for everything and put the scale information into some small JSON packets for ingesting in the viewer.

 ## Improved interface and visualization